-- 2 tablespoons red curry paste (more or less, to taste)
+- 2 tablespoons red curry paste (add more to taste, if desired)

 - 12 ounces uncooked rotini (one package)

-In a large pot, combine the onion and pepper strips, the squash slices, the peas, and the garlic.
+- In a large pot, combine the onion and pepper strips, the squash slices, the peas, and the garlic (if desired).
 Heat over medium heat for about 2 minutes until the vegetables are partially thawed.

-Add the diced tomatoes, coconut milk, and curry paste.
-Increase the heat to medium high and heat until the mixture starts to simmer, about 10 minutes.
+- Add the diced tomatoes, coconut milk, and curry paste.
+Increase the heat to medium high, cover, and heat until the mixture starts to simmer, about 10 minutes.
+Stir occasionally.